 Among the IoT Connectivity Protocols, EnOcean takes an innovative twist.
 It is a wireless sensing and energy-harvesting platform.
 It is perfect for designing devices that need a response in different circumstances, such as changes in temperature, lighting, and other patchy situations.

 There are various protocols available out there to choose from if you are working on any IoT Project.
 To make your decision easier than ever, we are presenting these protocols with all the excellent points.
 So which one are you going to choose?

-Before selecting your desired protocol, know the protocol’s bandwidth, range, power consumptions, and node.
+Before selecting your desired protocol, know the protocol’s bandwidth, range, power consumption, and node.
 Have you ever used any of these protocols that we have reviewed?
 Leave a comment below to let us know, and tell your friends about us by sharing our reviews.